29Rohit/Verilog-RTL-Design-using-sky130/README.md

 •	In order to optimize  multiple module we need to first flatten it then use op_clean –purge and synthesis the netlist file.

-- Output of optimization of 2x1 MUX
+- Outputs of optimization of 2x1 MUX

 ![c3](https://user-images.githubusercontent.com/20563301/120071522-6f0e1080-c0ad-11eb-8706-97dedab6d5bc.PNG)